This course is offered in an online setting.

 A central element in the dynamic capabilities of an organization is its ability to successfully transform existing assets and resources into new capabilities.
 Projects are key instruments to this rapid organizational change.
 However, the traditional ‘plan & control’ approach to project management does not fit the dynamic and flexible approach that successful organizational change requires.
 The solution to this problem can be found in ‘Agile project management’.
 This course covers the Agile approach to projects from its conceptual foundations to the different methodologies and practical applications.
-The course includes certification as Professional Scrum Master or as Product Owner.

 One of the most important developments in project management is Agile.
 Almost without exception, agile projects are praised for delivering better products and a smoother project management process.
 Professional project management organizations, such as IPMA and PMI are all integrating agile into their standards.
 Also, organizations are embracing agile methodologies such as Scrum as the solution to various issues they experience with projects.
 However, agile is also overhyped and quickly misunderstood.
 An agile approach can, if the conditions are fitting, have great benefits, but it is not a recipe for success.